WHEN DID NEBRASKA'S SEX OFFENDER REGISTRY LAW TAKE EFFECT?

 WHAT ACTION CAN BE TAKEN AGAINST SEX OFFENDERS WHO ARE REQUIRED TO REGISTER BUT WILLFULLY FAIL TO REGISTER?

-Any person required to register under the Sex Offender Registration Act who violates the act is guilty of a Class IV felony.
-Any person required to register under the act who violates the act and who has previously been convicted of a violation of the act is guilty of a Class III felony and shall be sentenced to a mandatory minimum term of at least one year in prison unless the violation which caused the person to be placed on the registry was a misdemeanor, in which case the violation of the act shall be a Class IV felony.
+Any person required to register under the Sex Offender Registration Act who violates the act is guilty of a Class IIIA felony.
+Any person required to register under the act who violates the act and who has previously been convicted of a violation of the act is guilty of a Class IIA felony and shall be sentenced to a mandatory minimum term of at least one year in prison unless the violation which caused the person to be placed on the registry was a misdemeanor, in which case the violation of the act shall be a Class IIIA felony.

 CAN THE PUBLIC REQUEST INFORMATION ON ANY REGISTERED SEX OFFENDERS?